spragaa/silence/README.md

 now it is `AUTH default spraga`

-## known bugs + bugs suggestions
+## known bugs / suggestions / issues
 1. user exp is broken -> try to cover all possible cases
 2. prettier.sh is broken?
 3. does it even make sense to use --clean in cmake?
 4. is it possib le to simplify setup_db scripts?
 5. is test_message_database even creates?
+6. couldn't setup another intance of redis db for testing purposes -> test_message_text_repository - crap

 ## short term goals:
 ~~0. split Message class into MessageMetadata and MessageText~~ ~~1. find the best db for message storage~~ not sure if its THE best, but I've found one) ~~2. implement connetion to message db class~~
-3. make the decision on message id hadling -> adjust the implementation and then continue with the next steps
-4. implement CRUD operrations for message db class
-5. implement unit tests for CRUD operrations for message text db class
-6. fix message metadata crud tests if broken
+~~3. make the decision on message id hadling -> adjust the implementation and then continue with the next steps~~ ~~4. implement CRUD operrations for message db class~~ ~~5. implement unit tests for CRUD operrations for message text db class~~ but they are not running yet ;) ~~6. fix message metadata crud tests and user tests~~
+6. handle message sending on server side (save to both dbs)
+7. message statuses (created, sent, undelivered, delivered, read, unread)

 ## goals:
 ~~1. add password and authorization~~